pasqal-io/pyqtorch/docs/index.md

 ## Analog Operations

-`pyqtorch` also contains a `analog` module which allows for global state evolution through the `HamiltonianEvolution` class.
+`pyqtorch` also contains a `hamiltonian` module which allows for global state evolution through the `HamiltonianEvolution` class.
 Note that it only accepts a `torch.Tensor` as a generator which is expected to be an Hermitian matrix.
-To build arbitrary Pauli hamiltonians, we recommend using [Qadence](https://pasqal-io.github.io/qadence/latest/tutorials/hamiltonians/).
+To build arbitrary Pauli hamiltonians, we recommend using [Qadence](https://pasqal-io.github.io/qadence/v1.0.3/tutorials/hamiltonians/).

 ```python exec="on" source="material-block" html="1"
 import torch